Dance of Death (album): Songs

 Dance of Death is the only Iron Maiden album to date in which drummer Nicko McBrain has a songwriting credit, having co-written "New Frontier".
 This also makes it the only Iron Maiden album to date in which every member of the band receives a songwriting credit.
 The song expresses McBrain's views on human cloning.
 McBrain, a born-again Christian, explained that "I personally believe that God created man and it's only God's right to create a human being because only He can give you a soul.
 When man attempts to make man then it's a monster in a test tube."

 "Montségur" was based on the fall of the Cathar stronghold of the same name, which fell in the aftermath of the Albigensian Crusade in 1244.
 Dickinson, who wrote the song's lyrics, states, "There is so much great stuff and so many great stories throughout history that you can make parallels with the modern day – particularly when history repeats itself as often as it does – that it makes for some very colourful subject matter."

 "Paschendale" is about the Battle of Passchendaele which took place during the First World War.
 It was written by Adrian Smith, who usually contributes to the band's shorter, more commercial-sounding songs, but decided to write what he describes as "a traditional Maiden epic".
-It features strong progressive rock elements, including its length, detailed structure, and multiple tempo changes throughout the song.
+It features strong progressive rock elements, including its length and detailed structure.
 Dickinson comments, "the beauty of 'Paschendale' isn't in the epic-ness of the song – although you have to admit it is a powerful and stirring body of music – but the detail."
 In live performances, Dickinson introduces the song with a passage from Wilfred Owen's "Anthem for Doomed Youth".